 You can keep it how I have it, but you can also download it onto your computer or print it.

 Check out each tab because it isn’t only a planner.
 There’s a checklist, a list of what to pack in your park bag, and more!

 Why do you need to plan?

 A planner spreadsheet will also help you keep all this necessary information in one place.
-That way you aren’t scrambling through your park bag or wallet for information later on.
+That way, you aren’t scrambling through your park bag or wallet for information later.

 Is there such a thing as “too much” planning?

 Well, yes and no. You are still on vacation and should relax as much as possible.
 However, as I mentioned previously, you cannot have a complete Walt Disney World vacation without planning a good chunk of your trip before you even step onto the resort property.